 Here is a short summary of the pricing plans.

-A Personal plan is free for individuals and includes the following:
+A Free plan is for individuals and includes the following:

-A Personal Pro plan is $5 USD per month (or $4 USD per month billed annually) and includes the following:
+A Plus plan is $8 USD per user per month (or $10 USD per user per month billed annually) and includes the following: